BILLY KOULMENTAS - INTERVIEW

 ER: Yeah.
 Because I used to think when I first moved here, cause the streets were dead, if I ever needed help I could go to George’s.
 [BK: Yeah!
-Yeah.
 Yeah.] …If someone was following me I could go into George’s…

-BK: It is… And that’s what, you know, you said it best and I always say that New York City is a very large metropolitan area, but each neighborhood has it’s still its neighborhood where then it becomes a small, like town within a town.
-And, like, I can walk down the street and I know, how many faces, how many people?
-You know.
-“Cause my customers became my friends.
-And then it’s like, it’s like family in a sense.
+BK: And unfortunately it’s going away more and more and more.
+And it’s sad.
+And I always say that New York City is a very large metropolitan area, but each neighborhood becomes a small, like town within a town.
+And I can walk down the street and I know, how many people?
+Cause my customers became my friends.
+It’s like family in a sense.
 And that’s why it’s very hard for me to let go.
-You know, cause I was offered a lot of money to sell this place many times.
-And I could retire in a sense, but I’m not, cause I also have a commitment to my work, those who’ve been with me forever.
-You know, their families, I also have commitment to the people in the neighborhood .
-But how much is enough enough where it’s coming to the point that I’m fighting, like every day I don’t know what’s gonna hit me.
+Cause I was offered a lot of money to sell this place many times.
+And I could retire in a sense, but I’m not.
+But how many times can somebody get punched?
+Right?
+You have Hurricane Sandy, you have 9/11, then you have the city coming at you.
+And I say, “Wait a minute guys!
+Whoa whoa whoa!”
+Make it easy for small business.
+Cause once you take that away you lose the foundation.

 MDN: Billy, what year did you leave to go get your masters…?

-MDN: Going back to when you were much younger, what were your earliest memories of the neighborhood…?
+MDN: Going back to when you were much younger, what were your earliest memories of the neighborhood?